mgcooper/baseflow/CONTRIBUTING.md

 5. CI runs the suite on every push and pull request to `main` and `dev`.
 Maintainers merge a pull request only after its CI run passes.

+## Build the docs

+Run the docs build from MATLAB in the repository root:

+    addpath('toolbox'); Setup('addpath'); baseflow.internal.makedocs()

+The demo pages run every live script, and the two theory demos need the Symbolic Math Toolbox.
+Without it, build the other parts with `baseflow.internal.makedocs('functions', 'docpages', 'docsearch')`.
+The function reference pages need Graphviz for the dependency graph.
+On macOS, install it with `brew install graphviz`.
+The build uses the copy of m2html in `tools/m2html`. m2html is licensed under GPL-2.0-or-later and is not part of the toolbox.
+See `tools/m2html/VENDORED.md`.

 ## Octave

 The toolbox targets GNU Octave compatibility.
 Branch Octave-specific